hd-us/EdgarRenderer/README.md

 ====

-This plugin branch was branched from the SEC-contributed master by Mark V Systems, and can be loaded as a plugin to Arelle in the normal manner.
+This plugin branch was branched from the SEC-contributed branch 3.2.0.727 by Mark V Systems, and can be loaded as a plugin to Arelle in the normal manner.
 E.g., if running from command line, --plugins  {path to here}/EdgarRenderer

 To debug under eclipse, check this project out under arelle's plugin directory or soft link from EdgarRenderer to the Arelle project src/arelle/plugin directory, e.g., under MacOS/Linux:
     ln -s {path to here}/EdgarRenderer {path to arelle project}/src/arelle/plugin